THE DOG ATE MY HOMEWORK…AND OTHER EXCUSES FOR NOT LIVING YOUR IDEAL LIFE

 – Benjamin Franklin

-Do you find yourself living vicariously through others – marveling at their facebook page, reading stories of amazing ventures that others dared to take on, life changes that were a complete 360 that someone had the courage to figure out and tackle?
+Do you find yourself living vicariously through others – marveling at their Instagram, reading stories of amazing ventures that others dared to take on, 360 degree life changes that someone had the courage to figure out and tackle?

 STOP!
-Stop doing that to yourself.
-It’s time to stop making excuses.
-Especially now as you start to enter the “Empty Nester” phase of life.
-This is the most exciting time of rediscovery in your life.
+It’s time to stop making excuses for putting off your own Reinventions while envying others’.
+Especially now as you start to enter that next phase of your life.
+This has the potential to be the most exciting time of rediscovery in your life.
 Recognize the things that have held you back for the last 20+ years and stop hiding behind them because if you ever had an excuse, now’s the time to dispel it.

-The 10 excuses we make for not getting on with the dreams/second acts/living large are right here and there are plenty more of them — how many do you identify with…?
+Sure, you have a laundry list of excuses that you deem to be “valid,” but I’m here to hold the mirror up to you.
+Here are the 10 excuses we make for not getting on with the dreams/second acts/living large and there are plenty more of them — how many do you identify with…?

 Too busy with the current version of your life